Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 these operations on each hand to determine a winner.
 If after these operations both results are the same, then the hand's value is exactly the same as the other hand.
 This is a tie result.

-Please read Jonathan's post for more information.
-I highly recommend Jonathan's post as it contains numerous examples, and it is very well-written.
+Please read [Jonathan's post](https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math) for more information.

 ### Special Aspects: